 - i.
 Every Dayyan must be an Orthodox rabbi, with a semicha acceptable to the RCA.
 Although he need not be a member of the RCA, he must currently function at least part-time as one of the following klei kodesh; communal rabbi, chazzan, mechanech, mohel, shochet, chaplain, kiruv professional, or other recognized rabbinic position. - ii.
-Prior to his serving as a Dayyan for conversion, the RCA/BDA will need to approve him, based upon his knowledge of, and experience with, the laws of geirut.
-Initially, then, each regional Beit Din will submit a list of proposed dayyanim, whose eligibility to serve will be ratified by the RCA/BDA.
+Prior to his serving as a Davyan for conversion, the RCA/BDA will need to approve him, based upon his knowledge of, and experience with, the laws of geirut.
+Every Dayyan who has not previously functioned in such a capacity must receive shimmush from a more experienced Dayyan.
+Initially, then, each regional Beit Din, on the recommendation of the Beit Din's yosheiv rosh, will submit a list of proposed Davyanim and a brief description of each davyan that includes the source of the Dayyan's semicha, his position in the community, and his previous involvement with geirut.
+This information will be distributed to the members of the GPS committee, and members of the committee will have the opportunity to voice any objection to the participation of any potential Dayyan.
+If there is an objection raised, the GPS committee, in consultation with the RCA/BDA, will make a determination as to whether to accept or reject the given Dayyan.
 Over time, additional names may be submitted for approval, as well. - iii.
 The RCA/BDA will arrange ongoing professional training in Hilchot Geirut for those working in this area.
+This may include conferences, e.
+Mohelim i.
+Using appropriate halachic standards, each regional Beit Din will select mohelim suitable for conversion-related activities.

-This may include conferences, Yemei Iyyun, webcasts, shiurim and dissemination of appropriate written or recorded material.
+Yemei Iyyun, webcasts, shiurim and dissemination of appropriate written or recorded material.